MakeNEnjoy/3DTicTacToe/README.md

     - [ ] predictive calculation is also overkill - just wait on server for new gamestate
 - [ ] tcp server-client to forward to command pattern game loop
     - [ ] threading?
 - [ ] web gui that interfaces with server client command pattern game loop
+- [ ] game logging
+- [ ] 48 hour challenge to beat the strategy in cover room online group chat with reward peppernoten